IVF-Infertility.com home

 Some infertility clinics offer GIFT because it does not require a HFEA license (in the UK) and and requires less laboratory activity.

 The Roman Catholic church remains strongly opposed to in-vitro fertilization (IVF), its objection grounded on the belief of catholic orthodoxy that human life begins at fertilization.
-As a result GIFT may be accepted as an alternative.
+As a result GIFT may be accepted as an alternative because GIFT does not involve embryo culture and no fertilization outside the body.

 IVF has almost completely replaced GIFT and ZIFT and they are rarely performed nowadays.